tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * According to the `Copyright` event's description, it MUST trigger whenever a new copyrighted work is registered.

-* Let's define our events towards the top of our contract above our modifiers.
+* Let's define our events towards the top of our contract, above our modifiers.

 Define the `Copyright` event above the modifier.
 This section of your contract should now look something like this.